Expedia launches ChatGPT-powered travel planning tool

 "Basically the idea is just to give travelers, however they want to shop, the best ways to plan, the best ways to shop, the best ways to find the right thing for them," Expedia Group CEO and vice chairman Peter Kern told CBS News.

-"You can ask it whether April is a good time to go to Paris, or what you might see in Tokyo if you go in March, and can you see the cherry blossoms," he added.
+"You can ask [the chatbot] whether April is a good time to go to Paris, or what you might see in Tokyo if you go in March — and can you see the cherry blossoms," he added.

 Users can pose any number of queries to the chatbot, such as, "Help me find a hotel near the best place to see the cherry blossoms."

-Some of the site's tools, such as price tracking and collaborative shopping, already make use of AI, and ChatGPT is a natural extension, he said.
-"So it's not a decision to redeploy assets to spend on doing this — it's really a decision to make it easy for travelers."
+Some of the existing tools on Expedia's website, such as price tracking and collaborative shopping, already make use of AI, and ChatGPT is a natural extension, he said.
+"So it's not a decision to redeploy assets to spend on doing this, it's really a decision to make it easy for travelers."

 To be sure, ChatGPT can be unreliable and sometimes delivers factually incorrect information.
-As a result, Expedia put guard rails on its chatbot to make sure the AI doesn't veer beyond travel-related topics.
+As a result, Expedia put guard rails on its chatbot to prevent the AI from veering beyond travel-related topics.

 "We built our own AI to basically monitor the outcomes for what ChatGPT comes back with because, really, we only want to help people shop for travel," Kern said.
 "We're not trying to talk to them about politics or religion or anything else.
 So this isn't to go have a chatGPT conversation."